The Global Warming Scare

 Scientists say the recent downturn in the rate of global warming will lead to lower temperature rises in the short-term. ...
 "The most extreme projections are looking less likely than before." ...
 [T]here are ongoing uncertainties surrounding the role of aerosols in the atmosphere and around the issue of clouds.

-Or can we infer that conventional academic climate scientists really can't predict anything with a probability of greater than 50% about the climate in the coming centuries?
+Or can we infer that conventional academic climate scientists really can't predict anything with a probability of greater than 50% about the climate in the coming centuries — or even decades?

 - In this YouTube video, Richard K. Moore gives a preview of his talk at the forthcoming June 2015 Thunderbolts Project conference, in which he explains that over the long term climate change follows a very definite (fractal) pattern, derived from fluctuations in electrical energy received by the Earth from the Sun.